Apple Mail Email Signature Setup

 Formatting Issues

-- HTML Limitations: Apple Mail on Mac converts HTML to rich text, which may lose some formatting.
-On iOS, HTML support is very limited.
-For best results, create signatures directly in Mail's editor.
+- Formatting Limitations: Apple Mail on Mac supports formatted signatures, but it is not a raw HTML editor.
+On iOS, formatting support is more limited.
+For best results, paste rendered output or create signatures directly in Mail's editor.

 - Image Display: On Mac, embedded images should work well.
 On iOS, images may not display reliably.
 Consider using text links instead of images on mobile.